JamesSkemp/words/content/post/setting-up-a-task-with-synctoy-under-a-different-account.md

 +++
-title = "Setting up a task with SyncToy under a different account?" summary = "When setting up SyncToy, setup pairs using the account you'll be running the task under." draft = false comments = true date = "2010-07-17T12:19:00-05:00"
+title = "Setting up a task with SyncToy under a different account?" description = "When setting up SyncToy, setup pairs using the account you'll be running the task under." draft = false comments = true date = "2010-07-17T12:19:00-05:00"